Mozilla Corp. v. FCC: Subsequent actions

 Because of the Appeals Court decision that only partially upheld the FCC's ruling, either side may seek appeals with the Supreme Court.
 Parties that supported the plaintiffs, including the Computer & Communications Industry Association, other trade groups, and some of the states that joined with them sought an en banc hearing from the full Appeals Court, but this request was denied in February 2020.

 While the decision was seen as a short-term defeat for net neutrality proponents, the decision clearing the way for state and local regulation was seen as net positive.
 While California's net neutrality law is still barred from enforcement until the FCC's case against the state is complete, state lawmakers saw the decision as a victory since they expect the courts to clear the state of any wrongdoing in passing the legislation.
 Four other states have passed or have pending legislation to enforce net neutrality at the state level while an additional 33 other states along with the District of Columbia have proposed bills favoring net neutrality.
 However, it is expected that there will be ongoing legal challenges from ISPs for these state bills that may limit their enforcement.

 Another potential route would be for Congress to pass legislation overriding the FCC's decision to classify ISPs as common carriers or otherwise enforce net neutrality.
 Some lawmakers have attempted to pass such laws, but none has succeeded.
 There are also concerns that in haste to pass legislation, Congress may support poorly-thought out legislation, or legislation that also contains "trojan horse" clauses favorable to special interests.
 Mark Stanley of Demand Progress suggested that ISPs and telecomm groups may seek to lobby Congress to pass a weaker form of net neutrality to minimally satisfy its proponents but still would be beneficial to ISPs.

 The FCC issued another public commenting period from February to March 2020 to gain input on the factors of public safety, reduced infrastructure spending, and impact on the Lifeline program as identified in the Appeals Court ruling.
 Following the public comment period, the FCC voted again in October 2020 on the same 3–2 lines to uphold their prior decision, with Pai, in a separate post, stating that based on the public comments he was "confident that the regulatory framework we set forth in the Restoring Internet Freedom Order appropriately and adequately addresses each issue."
+In 2024, during the Joe Biden administration with new FCC Chairwoman Jessica Rosenworcel, the commission again sought to reverse its stance on regulating network neutrality via the Safeguarding and Securing the Open Internet Order, issued in May of that year.
+That rulemaking document was overturned by the Sixth Circuit Court of Appeals in Ohio Telecom Association v.
+FCC in 2025, which used the Supreme Court 2024 decision in Loper Bright Enterprises v.
+Raimondo that eliminated the use of the Chevron deference for evaluating executive branch decisions.